aistomin/andys.frontend/README.md

 Please: fork the repository, make changes, submit a pull request.
 I promise to review your changes in the next couple of days and merge them to the master branch, if they look correct.
-To avoid frustration, please test your changes _before_ sending me the pull request.
+To avoid frustration, please test your changes _before_ sending me a pull request.
 Here are some useful commands:

 1. To install all the required dependencies, execute: `npm install`
 2. To run the app, execute: `npm run dev`